 Maintenance Engineers can expect to do any of the following tasks:

-- Carrying out routine maintenance checks on energy generation or mining equipment and machines
+- Carrying out routine maintenance checks on Oil & Gas equipment and machines

 - Diagnosing and reporting any faults